Training Module: Preparing the 'as amended' version of the bill

 Detailed steps to fix and reapply amendments that failed auto-apply

-Open these amendments in a temporary list from the Amendment Manager
+Open the amendment which failed to apply in a temporary list from the Amendment Manager

 Taking each error/warning in this exercise in turn—